+If you’re looking for a powerful family car with three rows of seating and attractive interior finishes, the Pathfinder ticks the boxes.
+Buying a new car doesn’t necessarily mean you’ll have to splurge.
 Second hand Pathfinders have generally held up well.
-Rust can get into the lower corners of the door and the tailgate but is not common, unless the vehicle has been driven along beaches.
+Rust can get into the lower corners of the door and the tailgate however it is uncommon, unless the vehicle has been driven along beaches.

 If you’re selling your Pathfinder, expect a price from $3000 to $5000 for a 1995 Nissan Pathfinder Ti petrol; $9000 to $14,000 for a 2003 Ti petrol; $15,000 to $22,000 for a 2005 ST-L petrol; $26,000 to $35,000 for a 2009 ST diesel; $38,000 to $50,000 for a 2010 Ti diesel.

 Let’s take a look at some of the details on a newer range of the Pathfinder so you can get an idea of how the car you’re selling may measure up.
 The 2017 Pathfinder comes as a three-tier range with different costs and features that make a difference to certain buyers and will likely change what an asking price can be for a used vehicle.
 If you’re simply shopping around for your next car after you sell your old Nissan, you might be interested in some of the nuances of this underrated model.
 Let’s take a look!